Bl4omArchie/CUDA_Tutorial/README.md

 But even if you have, you must verify that your Graphical Card is CUDA-capable.
 In order to check this, find your Graphical Card model on this website: https://developer.nvidia.com/cuda-gpus

-If now your sur that Graphical Card is CUDA capable, let's begin !
+If you are now sur that your Graphical Card is CUDA capable, let's begin !

 ### Installation on Windows and Linux